WisconsinRobotics/WRover_Software_23-24/src/wr_logic_ai/nodes/StateMachineREADME.md

 3. `evNotWaiting`: An event that triggers when we have completed all tasks at a given waypoint and is ready to move to the next waypoint, triggering a transition from `stWaypointSuccess` to `stLongRange`.
 4. `evUnconditional`: An unconditional state transition from `stInit` to `stLongRange`.
 5. `evComplete`: Event indicating that all navigation tasks are complete, leading to a transition to `stComplete`.

-## Initialization and ROS Setup

-The code initializes ROS, defines helper functions, sets up LED matrix colors, and prepares the navigation state machine for operation.
-The main components include:

-- Helper functions for setting the LED matrix color to indicate the robot's state.
-- Initialization of ROS nodes, publishers, and timers.
-- Configuration of action clients for long-range and short-range navigation actions.
-- Methods for handling state transitions and errors.

-## State Descriptions

-Each state has associated methods for handling actions upon entering and exiting the state.
-These methods control the execution of tasks and transitions between states.
-Some of the key state descriptions include:

-- `on_enter_stInit`: Actions to be taken when entering the initial state, including setting up coordinates and running calibration.
-- `on_exit_stInit`: Actions to be taken when exiting the initial state, such as checking for new coordinates.
-- `on_enter_stLongRange`: Actions to be taken when entering the long-range navigation state, including setting the LED matrix color and sending navigation coordinates.
-- `on_exit_stLongRange`: Actions to be taken when exiting the long-range navigation state.
-- `on_enter_stLongRangeRecovery`: Actions to be taken when entering the long-range recovery state, including setting the LED matrix color and recovering from errors.
-- `on_exit_stLongRangeRecovery`: Actions to be taken when exiting the long-range recovery state.
-- `on_enter_stShortRange`: Actions to be taken when entering the short-range navigation state, including setting the LED matrix color and running short-range actions.
-- `on_exit_stShortRange`: Actions to be taken when exiting the short-range navigation state.

-Additional methods handle transitions, LED matrix color changes, and user input.